wmutschl/mutschler.eu/content/linux/backup.md

   1. hourly snapshots using *Time-Machine* to an external 1TB SSD (Samsung T5 Portable formatted with encrypted APFS) which is always connected to my home docking station (*automatic*)
   1. hourly snapshots using *Time-Machine* to an external 1TB SSD (Samsung T5 Portable formatted with encrypted APFS) which is always connected to my office docking station (*automatic*)

-Time-Machine is very easy to use and as the external disks are always connected to the docking stations, the backup is done automatically.
+Time-Machine is very easy to use and as the external disks are always connected to the docking stations, the backups are done automatically.
 Moreover, they are located at two different locations, so this is quite perfect.
 I would also like to use an external storage like my VPS or Wasabi for yet another Time-Machine backup, so if you know how to set this up, let me know!

 ### 4. Dell XPS 13 9360 (Windows)
 This is our home laptop running Windows 10 on a 1TB NVME drive (NTFS encrypted with Bitlocker).
 This machine is mainly used by my wife, but I also have an account to sync my data between this machine, the Dell Precision, and my MacBook Air.